sinker048/NCCU_Computer_Vision/hw1/implement/readme.md

-I implement the convolution operator on the projrct.
+I implement the convolution operator on the project.